menor/detritus-pantry/README.md

 -[Ruby Rogues](http://rubyrogues.com/) an interesting Ruby Podcast, some great episodes like this one on [how we learn](http://rubyrogues.com/131-rr-how-to-learn/) or this other one about [pair programming](http://rubyrogues.com/126-rr-remote-pair-programming-with-sam-livingston-gray/).

 -[Bslugs](http://bslugs.com/) A page created by @Quentin that plans to compile everything Banana Slug

+## Git ##
+Git is a distributed version control and source code management system with an emphasis on speed.
+Basically is what a lot of people use to collaborate on writing code together.

+[Git - The Simple Guide](http://rogerdudler.github.io/git-guide/) by Roger Dudler.
+Great guide to start using Git in 5 minutes.
+Includes links to more guides and resources